PLSysGitHub/AFMRv23/README.md

 Data for testing the script is also included:
 * Raw AFMR data test

-An example of complete analysis output can be found in [Example analysis results](./Example analysis results) which contains:
+An example of complete analysis output can be found in Example analysis results which contains:
 * Raw AFMR data tdms files
 * Results per beadnumber
-* No match frequency
-* Figures raw data
+* Figures raw data checks
 * Final results
 * Final figures